diplotn1kov/diplotn1kov/README.md

 ### Hi there 👋

-I'm a Data Analyst with experience in two different fields (electricity and banking).
+I have an experience in two different fields (electricity and banking).

 **In my life**, I follow the rule: